ALi3nW3rX/hacketscript/README.md

--a/--attackforge Path to the .customization (AttackForge). file for appending vulnerabilities. -a extra_vulns.customization -b/--bloodhound Path to the .zip file to extract Bloodhound data from. -b bloodhound_scan.zip -os/--osint Path to the OSINT spread sheet. -os osint.xlsx -o/--output Output Excel file name.
+-a/--attackforge Path to the .customization (AttackForge). file for appending vulnerabilities. -a extra_vulns.customization -b/--bloodhound Path to the .zip file to extract Bloodhound data from. -b bloodhound_scan.zip -os/--osint Path to the OSINT spread sheet. -os osint.xlsx -c/--combine Directory of .nessus files to merge" -c Directory of .nessus files to merge -o output.nessus -o/--output Output Excel file name.
 (Defaults to Nessus_Report.xlsx.). -o My_Report.xlsx

 - Note: You must provide at least one of -e, -i, -b or -a.
 Any combination is valid.